Sean Woods: Coaching career

 He then ran a popular basketball camp, which polished future basketball players such as Tony Delk and Antoine Walker (both of whom had played at Kentucky).
 He was an assistant coach at High Point University before he moved to Texas A&M-Corpus Christi, also as an assistant.

 In 2005, Woods became a charter member of the Kentucky Athletic Hall of Fame as part of the Unforgettables.
 Immediately following the Duke loss, every Kentucky senior's jersey (though not their numbers) was retired.
 Woods is currently fifth all-time on Kentucky's career assist list, with 482.

 On June 24, 2008, Woods became the head coach of the Mississippi Valley State University men's basketball team.
 In 2012, Woods's last year there, the Delta Devils won the Southwestern Athletic Conference regular season and conference tournament, qualifying for the NCAA Tournament.
 The team lost in the First Four round.
 Woods was chosen as the 2012 winner of the Ben Jobe Award, given annually to the most outstanding minority men's college basketball head coach in NCAA Division I competition.

 On May 14, 2012, Woods was announced as head coach at Morehead State University, taking over for Donnie Tyndall.

 On November 22, 2016, Woods was suspended as head coach as result of an investigation into player mistreatment.
 He was subsequently charged with misdemeanor battery after two players accused him of assaulting them during a game, and a player's father claimed to ESPN that Woods head-butted his son.
 Assistant coach Preston Spradlin was named interim head coach during the investigation.

 On December 15, two days after Woods was charged with misdemeanor battery in Indiana for allegedly assaulting two of his players during a game versus Evansville, it was announced that Woods had resigned.
 Spradlin would continue as interim coach while the school conducted a nationwide search for a replacement.

 On June 9, 2017, Woods was hired by Stetson University as an assistant coach for the men's basketball team.
 He stayed on the Hatters' staff for one season before being named the 12th head coach in Southern University history on April 12, 2018.
-He replaced Morris Scott who served as interim head coach for the 2017-18 season.
+He replaced Morris Scott who served as interim head coach for the 2017–18 season.

+On April 21, 2025, it was announced that Sean Woods would become the new head coach for Scott County High School in Georgetown, Kentucky.
+He replaced head coach Steve Helton after his first year.